 (c) This section is self-executing.

-Take a moment to encourage hearings on, and support for, the proposed Texas Stewardship Amendment (aka Texas’ version of a Green Amendment) that will recognize and protect the rights of all Texans to clean water and air, and healthy soils and environments.
+Take a moment to encourage support by other legislators for the proposed Texas Stewardship Amendment (aka Texas’ version of a Green Amendment) that will recognize and protect the rights of all Texans to clean water and air, and healthy soils and environments.

 Sign in Support

-If you are and individual or an organization interested in being a part of the effort to advance the Texas Stewardship Amendment, or have any questions, please get in touch with us at this link and let us know, we’ll start to loop you in or answer your questions.
+If you are and individual or an organization interested in a leadership role to advance the Texas Stewardship Amendment, or have any questions, please get in touch with us at this link and let us know, we’ll start to loop you in or answer your questions.